Quarantine and Clean

 Compounding with Care, Quality You Can Trust

-While you won’t find products from Fagron Sterile Services US (FSS) in your medicine cabinet, we understand the hidden dangers associated with of improper use of pharmaceuticals.
+While you won’t find products from Fagron Sterile Services US (FSS) in your medicine cabinet, we understand the hidden dangers associated with improper use of pharmaceuticals.

 As a FDA and DEA registered 503B outsourcing facility, FSS compounds several controlled substances for hospitals, ambulatory surgery centers and clinics across the country (licensed in all 50 states).